alvaroiramirez/SensorTile/README.rst

   3 - Knee facing down

-The data is stored in .csv format.
+Collected data is stored in .csv format.

 ------